singularityhub/sregistry/docs/_docs/client.md

 ```

 **Important** Sylabs requires these endpoints to have https, for obvious reasons.
 If you want to test with localhost, you'll need to edit [this file](https://github.com/sylabs/singularity/blob/5e483be4af2e120e646d33f0757e855c8d3be2da/internal/pkg/remote/remote.go#L237)
 and re-compile Singularity to set the url to have http.
-That's how
+The example above is a hypothetical "cloud.dinosaur.io" however in actual development, I used 127.0.0.1 (and you'll see it
-I developed this set of endpoints.
+in various spots below).
+This is how I developed this set of endpoints.

-Then you'll first need to get your token at the /token endpoint, for example:
+Once you add the remote, then you'll first need to get your token at the /token endpoint, for example:

 ```bash
 1eb5bc1daeca0f5a215ec242c9690209ca0b3d71